 At a Glance - In the Real World

-Let's say you're working at A & F. You're in charge of shirts, because your manager thinks you have real promise.
+Let's say you're working at A & F in the mall.
+You're in charge of shirts, because your manager thinks you have real promise.
 Don't let her down!

-First, you're doing inventory of red polo shirts.
-There are two kinds, with a logo and without a logo, and you have some of each kind in each of three sizes: small, medium and large.
+First, you're doing an inventory of red polo shirts.
+There are two kinds, with a logo and without a logo, and you have some of each kind in each of three sizes: small, medium, and large.
 You count them up as follows:

 With logo: 3 small, 5 medium, 4 large